Justinlf55/Newflix/README.md

 ![Sign In](https://github.com/Justinlf55/Newflix/blob/master/app/assets/images/Screen%20Shot%202020-02-24%20at%201.33.39%20AM.png?raw=true)
 + There is a demo sign in feature if a user does not have time to sign up.
 + Genre pages are implemented and are accessed through a dropdown menu on the movies index page.
 Each genre page contains only movies associated with that specified genre.
-+ A watchlist allows users to add and remove movies from their watchlist.
++ A watchlist allows users to add and remove movies from their watchlist using react forms to send information to save in the backend.
++ Movie thumbnails are hoverable and play a muted trailer once hovered over
++ When a movie thumbnail is clicked, user is redirected to show page, which plays the trailer for the clicked movie

 **Future Features**